 Common Name: Ragwort

-Senecio jacobaea is a Perennial up to 1.00 metres tall.
+Senecio jacobaea is a perennial plant that can grow up to 1.00 metres tall.

 All parts of the plant are poisonous[